enthought/comtypes/web/index.rst

 of the object when something happens.
 The standard COM mechanism is based on so-called *connection points*.

+Note: For the rules that you should observe when implementing event handlers you should read the implementing_COM_methods_ section in the comtypes server document.

 ``GetEvents(source, sink, interface=None)``
     This functions connects an event sink to the COM object ``source``.